Our Community Office Team is available to help residents in areas such as:

 There are several different ways to obtain a Marriage Certificate.
 This includes applications made:

-As an ex-officio Commissioner of Oaths, I am available to assist you with the commission of many legal documents.
+As an ex-officio Commissioner of Oaths, I am available to assist you with the commission of many documents.
 Please contact my office in advance to set up a meeting for this service.

 I am happy to assist you with the commission of the following documents: